 Ripped off.
 That is the underlying feeling I have been suppressing over the past few months as I have jumped headlong into a powerful and yet challenging place of truth in my walk with Jesus.
 In the last few months, I have seen Jesus miraculously heal everything from minor headaches to fibromyalgia through these hands.
 I’ve seen dozens of blind eyes open, deaf ears opened, and broken bodies healed.
 It doesn’t sound like a cause for disappointment, you may say, but it is to me.

-I have been serving Jesus for eighteen years now and for some reason this side of living out the gospel with power has been somewhat hidden from me.
-I mean I read about it in the book of Acts, but for the most part Christianity has been taught to me as nothing more than a gospel of morality.
-Now with my eyes wide opened, I see the intentional system of religious thinking that keeps much of Christ’s followers in a stupor of powerless, religious behavior.
+I have been serving Jesus for eighteen years now, and for some reason, this side of living out the gospel with power has been somewhat hidden from me.
+I mean I read about it in the book of Acts, but for the most part, Christianity has been taught to me as nothing more than a gospel of morality.
+Now with my eyes wide open, I see the intentional system of religious thinking that keeps much of Christ’s followers in a stupor of powerless, religious behavior.
 I am not saying I have any specific person to blame, no, I just feel that if I had encountered this gospel of power, maybe I could have avoided so many traps in my own thinking.
-I’m not blaming anyone, but just saying if more believers live out a dynamic love for Jesus and make disciples with this revelation, nations would be changed.
+I’m not blaming anyone but just saying if more believers live out a dynamic love for Jesus and make disciples with this revelation, nations would be changed.

 “Creation eagerly waits for the revealing of the sons of God.”
 Romans 8:19